 The magic continues through the Grill Room, where the theme of the tree is nature itself, and windows are adorned with swags of magnolia and pine.
 The Dogwood Room glows with the white-themed Winter Wonderland tree, sparkling with icicles, snowflakes, silver balls, and sparkly garland.
 The Elves say this is as close to snow as our island gets at Christmas.

 The Palmetto Room offers the opposite, a Lowcountry vision of Christmas, where the tree is adorned with more than a hundred oyster shells.
 The Golf Shop tree favors “birdies” and plaid, along with island flora.
 Even the Fitness Center struts greenery and red ribbons, lighted with lanterns and silver, sea salt, and fairy lights.
-As the home of holiday parties held by members and clubs, the Osprey and Heron meeting rooms are themed with the likenesses of our winged and feathered Callawassie Island residents and their environment.
+As the home of holiday parties held by residents and clubs, the Osprey and Heron meeting rooms are themed with the likenesses of our winged and feathered Callawassie Island residents and their environment.

 Our coastal island home, with its rivers and beaches, sets the theme for Christmas décor at the River Club.
 Wreaths, ribbons, and shells are just the beginning of how one of the Islanders’ favorite spots are remembered fondly and decked out for the Christmas season.